39 Healthy Treats You Can Stuff in a Kong

 Mix and match some of your dogs favorite foods, and don’t be afraid to improvise with your favorite healthy dog treats.
 While mixing peanut butter and carrots together might not sound awesome to you I bet your dog will absolutely love it.

 If your dog hasn’t used a Kong before start out with some simple stuffing such as kibble or a few small treats.
-Encourage them to play with the Kong and once they see that the treats fall out they’ll start to catch on.
+Encourage them to play with the Kong, and praise them when they start moving it around to get the treats out.

-If your dog is already an expert at unstuffing a Kong you can make it more challenging.
+If your dog is already an expert at un-stuffing a Kong you can make it more challenging by freezing it.
 Freezing treats, mixing them with peanut butter, or using larger chunks will make the challenge of getting those treats out last much longer.

 The Classics of Kong Stuffing